Ross Dowson: Split from the LSA

 Dowson's faction was defeated at the LSA's 1973 convention and, in early 1974, he and about 20 supporters left the LSA and the United Secretariat of the Fourth International to form the Socialist League.
 This group came to be known as the "Forward Group" after the name of its newspaper.
 The group grew initially, but soon declined.
-By 1989, it had been reduced to a small group of friends around Dowson when he suffered a devastating stroke that left him unable to speak or write for the rest of his life.
+By 1989, it had been reduced to a small group of friends around Dowson; then he suffered a devastating stroke that left him unable to speak or write for the rest of his life.

 Dowson v RCMP

 Dowson and his organization became a target for the Royal Canadian Mounted Police, which labelled Dowson a "subversive" and monitored and attempted to interfere with his activities.
 As part of a 1972 action code named "Operation Checkmate", the RCMP engaged in an attempt to disrupt and break-up the LSA and destroy the credibility of Dowson and another LSA leader, John Riddell.
 The LSA split the following year.

 An investigation by the Ontario Provincial Police determined that RCMP officers engaged in what the Toronto Star called a "secret war" against Dowson and the LSA since 1960 and that these actions involved what the OPP described as "at least the apparent commission of crime ... by the RCMP security service."

 Dowson and his followers subsequently spent 13 years attempting to prosecute the RCMP.
 In 1980, Attorney-General of Ontario Roy McMurtry intervened to quash attempts by Dowson and Riddell to lay charges against the RCMP on the basis that such a prosecution was not in the public interest and had no chance of success.
-The Supreme Court of Canada overturned McMurtry's decision in 1983 allowing Dowson to commence a private prosecution but in 1985, the charges were dismissed by lower courts.
+The Supreme Court of Canada overturned McMurtry's decision in 1983, allowing Dowson to commence a private prosecution, but in 1985 the charges were dismissed by lower courts.

 However, Dowson testified and provided evidence before two royal commissions investigating RCMP wrongdoings, including the Royal Commission of Inquiry into Certain Activities of the RCMP, that were instrumental in the eventual replacement of the RCMP's security service with a new agency, the Canadian Security Intelligence Service.